saneef/eleventy-plugin-asciidoc/README.md

 # eleventy-plugin-asciidoc

 Eleventy plugin to add support for [AsciiDoc](https://asciidoc.org/).
+You don't need to use to shortcodes.
+You can directly use AsciiDoc files (`.adoc`), just like Markdown (`.md`).

 The plugin uses [Asciidoctor.js](https://docs.asciidoctor.org/asciidoctor.js) under the hood.

 **Requires Eleventy `1.0.0` or newer.**